|Best Overall||Best New Cup||Best for Low Cervix||Best Soft Cup||Best for Period Sex|

 Based in Finland, the Lunette Cup is an old, established company that has been around for decades.
 They have a great reputation for making a top-quality period cup that fits well, doesn’t leak and is extremely durable, lasting for years.

-Many women who find that the Diva Cup or Moon Cup leaks, try the Lunette Cup and it often works well for them due to the slightly different design.
+Many women who find that the Diva Cup or Moon Cup leaks, try the Lunette Cup and it often works well for them due to the slightly different design and that leaking just isn’t an issue.

 For more details about how the Lunette Cup compares to some other popular menstrual cups, check out the following articles:

-For more information about this popular period cup, you’ll want to check out our Lunette Cup Review.
+For more information about this popular period cup, along with tips for using it, you’ll want to check out our Lunette Cup Review.
 We give all the details about the Lunette Cup pros and cons.
 Or, head on over to Amazon, where there is a ton of information about the Lunette in the product description and reviews:

 Another one of the best menstrual cup brands in the world today is The LENA Feminine Hygiene Cup.
 Although it’s a relative newcomer to the period cup world, it’s a top-quality menstrual cup at a very reasonable price.